msplr/PolyPot/protocol/Protocol specification.md

 ### Server to Smartphone communication

 The Smartphone ask for the data to the Server through an HTTP GET request.
-The response is a JSON response containing the data, the configuration of the Pot and notifications.
+The response is a JSON response containing the data and the configuration of the Pot.

-The URL to be called is /get-data/<int:pot_id>
+The URL to be called is /get-data/<uuid:pot_id>

 The JSON response MUST have the following top-level members:
  - "data": an array of Data objects, representing all the data recorded by the Pot stored on the Server.
 See "Data object" section for details.
- - "notifications": an array of Notifications objects.
-See "Notification object" section for details.
  - "configuration": an Configuration object, containing the configuration of the Pot.
 See "Configuration object" section for details.

 ### Smartphone to Server communication

 The Smartphone send new commands to the Server through an HTTP POST request containing a JSON-encoded payload.

-The URL to be called is /send-commands-and-configuration/<int:pot_id>
+The URL to be called is /send-c-and-c/<uuid:pot_id>

 The JSON request MAY have the following top-level members:
  - "configuration": an Configuration object, containing the configuration of the Pot.
 See "Configuration object" section for details.